1st January 1968

 22nd March 1968

-Just when things were looking good, the volatile nature of Bridgwater’s Beat Scene, unsuprisingly based entirely on financial profit, reared it’s ugly head again.
+After a 3rd appearance in just 6 months by the Taunton aggregation, just when things were looking good, the volatile nature of Bridgwater’s Beat Scene, unsurprisingly based entirely on financial profit, reared it’s ugly head again.
 Just when it seemed that the Newmarket’s Discotheque was well established, Westside Promotions pulled the plug.

 26th March 1968